inasafe/inasafe-doc/docs/source/developer-docs/coding_standards.rst

 * If a function or method is extremely obvious there is no need to have anything more than a single line docstring.

+Please also see the :ref:`api-documentation-howto-label` section for more information on how to document your code properly.

 .. _hig-label: